Taking model-complete cores: Introduction

 \subsection{Contributions}

-In this article, we show that many classes of interest in model theory, such as $\omega$-stability, stability, $\mathrm{NIP}, \mathrm{NSOP}$, and simplicity (in the model theoretic sense) are closed under taking model-complete cores; we develop general methods for proving this.
+In this article, we show that many classes of interest in model theory, such as $\omega$-stability, stability, $\mathrm{NIP}$, $\mathrm{NSOP}_k$ for $k\in \mathbb{N}_{>0}$, and simplicity (in the model theoretic sense) are closed under taking model-complete cores; we develop general methods for proving this.
+In particular, we build on two recent general accounts of model-theoretic properties: firstly, building on work on patterns and straight definitions~\cite{saharon2000not, bailetti2024walk}, we show preservation under taking the core companion of any model-theoretic property definable by omitting a \emph{semi-positive} straight pattern.
+Moreover, we show that the core companion of a theory $T$ is interpretable in a weak sense (i.e., \emph{trace definable}~\cite{walsberg2026tracedefinabilityipreservation}) in $T$.
+These and other techniques allow us to show that most known model theoretic properties preserved by interpretations, and even some properties not preserved by interpretations (such as monadic stability and monadic $\mathrm{NIP}$), are preserved by the core companion of a theory.

 However, some other properties, such as total categoricity, are not closed under taking model-complete cores.
-One of the main results of the present paper is the resolution of an open question from~\cite{bodirsky2021permutation} (Section 10): we show that the class of structures that are (first-order) interpretable over a countably infinite structure with the empty signature (short: \emph{interpretable over equality}) is \emph{not} closed under taking model-complete cores.
+One of the main results of the present paper is the resolution of an open question from~\cite{bodirsky2021permutation} (Section 10): we show that the class of structures that are (first-order) interpretable in a countably infinite structure with the empty signature (short: \emph{interpretable {in} equality}) is \emph{not} closed under taking model-complete cores.
 This is surprising, because the class is tame from a model-theoretic perspective, and at first sight appears to be quite robust.
 It is the central class of structures studied in an active area of theoretical computer science which studies automata theory with atoms and orbit-finite computation (\cite{DBLP:conf/lics/BojanczykKLT13,KlinLOT14-short,DBLP:journals/corr/BojanczykKL14,BojanczykTorunczyk18,OrbitFinDim,Orbit-finite-LP}).